PaulaSotoRodriguez/SCC-VRP/README.md

-# Extensions of the Shared Customer Collaborating Vehicle Routing Problem (SCC-VRP)
+# Extensions of the Shared Customer Collaboration Vehicle Routing Problem (SCC-VRP)

 This repository contains the code and data used in the computational study of [2].
 It includes: